sgryjp/vscode-stable-sort/README.md

 # Feature

-1. Sort lines or words acending or descending order
+1. Sort lines in one or more selections
-2. Sort lines or words using numerical order (e.g.: `2` comes before `10`)
-3. Sort lines by comparing substring of them
-4. Sorted words separated by comma, tab, pipe (`|`), or space
+2. Sort words separated by comma, tab, pipe (`|`), or space in a selection
-5. Using stable sort algorithm
+3. Sorting result is stable
+   - Order of semantically same lines or words are kept unchanged
+4. Supports various options to compare strings:
+   - acending order or descending order
+   - numerical comparison (e.g.: `2` comes before `10`)
+   - character-code based comparison (compare as byte sequences)

 # How to use